What is Freemasonry?

 Masonry asks its candidates not to tell the details of its ritual to non-Masons.
 This is not because Masonry is ashamed of anything.
 It is because an element of secrecy serves to heighten interest in Masonic teaching.
 It is also because most people would not benefit from being introduced to Masonic teachings out of the context of the Masonic degree system.

 There are nominal one-time fees collected for the conferring of the three degrees.
-After that, a Mason pays yearly dues to the lodge of which he has become a member.
+Subsequently, a Mason pays yearly dues to the lodge of which he has become a member.
 No Mason is supposed to ask another person to become a Mason.
 It is up to the individual man who has an interest in becoming a Mason to ask a Mason he knows for a petition to join the fraternity.

 FREQUENTLY ASKED QUESTIONS